 The MWDD spanning from Block 50a to the wetlands (known as Block 50b) was constructed around 2011.
 The original offset plan displayed concept drawings for the channel which included a fully revegetated channel.
 Due to the flood capacity of the MWDD, the planting areas were moved out of the drainage line to higher ground (EnergyAustralia, 2021).
-While the plantings on higher ground have been protected on title, it has since become evident that Strzelecki Gums need additional space to meet the target numbers which are proposed to be included in the original Offset Plan, and these are proposed to be accommodated in Block 29d on the Morwell River.
+While the plantings on higher ground have been protected on title, it has since become evident that Strzelecki Gums need additional space to meet the target numbers which were included in the original Offset Plan, and these are proposed to be accommodated in Block 29d on the Morwell River.
 The drain traverses grazing land with no occurrence of indigenous flora species.
-The drain passes through an area that is believed to have hosted Plains Grassy Woodland EVC (DELWP, 2021).
+The drain passes through an area that is believed to have hosted Plains Grassy Woodland EVC (DEECA, 2021).

-Although geographically more closely related to the Morwell River environs (see Map 1 - Yallourn Mine Conservation Management Plan, including EPBC offset areas), the development of Block 50c is considered a separate project to that associated with the Morwell River corridor.
+Although geographically more closely related to the Morwell River environs (see Map 1- Yallourn Mine Conservation Management Plan, including EPBC offset areas), the development of Block 50c is considered a separate project to that associated with the Morwell River corridor.
 This is for two reasons:

-- The Morwell River corridor contains offsets of all former YMCMP revisions at the State level and current Commonwealth offsets pertaining to this plan; and - Block 50c (and all other parts of the MWDD) contains offsets only for the Commonwealth level pertaining to this plan.
+- The Morwell River corridor contains State offsets and current Commonwealth offsets pertaining to this plan; and - Block 50c (and all other parts of the MWDD) contains offsets only for the Commonwealth level pertaining to this plan.

 Block 50c is a low lying drainage line that drains northward into the bottom tier of Block g wetland.
-It was previously used for grazing with a largely exotic pasture cover, however some more persistent indigenous species were still present in the wetter soaks including Phragmites australis (Common Reed), and Juncus spp.
+It was previously used for grazing with a largely exotic pasture cover, however some more persistent indigenous species were still present in the wetter soaks including Common Reed, and Juncus spp.
 (Rushes).
 Reed Canary Grass is abundant as well as scattered Cirsium vulgare (Spear Thistle).